 Big brands dealing in premium products and services deploy NLP-powered analytics tools for social media, especially for understanding customer patterns, behavior, and preferences.
 Plus, highly intelligent tools can even filter out biased and fake reviews to handle perception better.

-Language translation tools, video gaming giants, and even Call Centers deploy relevant and intelligent Text-to-Speech tools to create rich and highly interactive experiences for the users.
+Language translation tools, video gaming giants, and even Call Centers deploy relevant and intelligent AI text to speech tools to create rich and highly interactive experiences for the users.
 However, the quality of the analysis depends on which NLP expert the concerned firm has eventually connected with.